qerberos-code/vizdatasurveychallange/README.md

-# vizdatasurveychallange
+# Data Visualization Survey Challange
-This repo is for viz data industry survey challenge 2023 in 2024 The Challange page: https://www.datavisualizationsociety.org/challenges
+This repo is for data viz industry survey challenge 2023 in 2024 The Challange page: https://www.datavisualizationsociety.org/challenges

 Explaination